playgrdstar/twitter_sentiment/README.md

-# Fetching data from Twitter
+# Sentiment scoring tweets from Twitter

-Just a super simple script to get data from Twitter.
+Just a super simple script for sentiment scoring of tweets.